Today feels like a good day for a launch. A launch that you all have been waiting for. How do I know? You told us yourselves!

 Spiky workload?
 We’ve got you covered

 Bursts happen to all of us.
-Our application could be operating with a standard influx of requests when a sudden surge in traffic takes us from 2 transactions per second (TPS) to 2,000 TPS.
+Our application could be operating with a standard influx of requests when a sudden surge in traffic takes us from 2 requests per second (RPS) to 2,000 RPS.

 In serverless applications with traditional caching solutions, this becomes a problem.
 When Lambda scales up to meet demand, it initializes a new connection for each new execution environment.
 When your cache doesn’t scale with the same elasticity as the rest of your application, you run into a scaling bottleneck that causes serious downstream issues.